 Of course, there’s plenty more to see and do in Amritsar beyond the Golden Temple.
 Other notable attractions include the Jallianwala Bagh – a public garden commemorating the 1919 massacre – and the Wagah Border, where you can witness the daily flag-lowering ceremony between India and Pakistan.

-Whether you’re interested in history, religion or just want to check out another side of India, Amritsar makes for a great mini-vacation from Delhi – and myriad all-inclusive tours can whisk you to and from the capital without any need to organise your own transport or sightseeing!
+Whether you’re interested in history, religion or just want to check out another side of India, Amritsar makes for a great mini-vacation from Delhi – and myriad all-inclusive tours can whisk you to and from the capital without any need to organize your own transport or sightseeing!

 62 – Step into the Indira Gandhi Memorial Museum